jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 ## The Model class

 If you take a look at the source code in the **Lab08_Lighting** you will notice that in addition to the classes introduced in previous labs (Texture, Shader and Camera) we have an addition class called Model which is defined in the **model.hpp** and **model.cpp** files.
-The Model class has been written so that we can load the vertex and texture co-ordinates from external files rather than having to define these in our code.
+The Model class has been written so that we can load the vertex and texture coordinates from external files rather than having to define these in our code.
 Take a look at the **Lab08_Lighting.cpp** file where the following Model class methods have been called:

-- Line 89: `Model teapot("../assets/teapot.obj)` -- this is the constructor for the Model class and creates an object called `teapot`, loads the vertex and texture co-ordinates from an .obj file (see below) and creates the relevant buffers.
+- Line 89: `Model teapot("../assets/teapot.obj)` -- this is the constructor for the Model class and creates an object called `teapot`, loads the vertex and texture coordinates from an .obj file (see below) and creates the relevant buffers.
 - Line 92: `teapot.addTexture("../assets/blue.bmp", "diffuse");` -- this method loads a texture map called `blue.bmp` and sets its type to `diffuse`.
 - Line 131: `teapot.draw(shaderID)` - this method binds the buffers objects and instructs OpenGL to draw the model